w3f/polkadot-wiki/docs/learn/learn-staking.md

 ![staking](../assets/NPoS/staking-keys_stash_controller.png)

-This hierarchy of separate key types for stash and controller accounts was designed so that nominators and validator operators can protect themselves much better than in systems with only one key.
-As a rule, the more often one uses a private key the higher its visibility and thus the chance it can be stolen.
+This hierarchy of separate keys for stash and controller accounts was designed to add a layer of protection to nominators and validator operators.
+The more often one exposes and uses a private key, the higher its vulnerability for hacks or scams.
 So, if one uses a key for multiple roles on a blockchain network, security can be easily compromised as the likelihood one uses that key often is high.
 Note that the damage linked to stolen private keys is different depending on the type of account derivation.
 In the case of soft derivation, all derived accounts are